 If you have a treed lot, you don’t need to spend cash on mulch bags at your local garden center.
 Leaf mulch does double duty to protect and nourish your perennial beds or winter veggie plantings.
-Use your leaf blower’s mulching function and bag attachment to collect the debris, then spread it around flower bed roots, over areas where you’ve planted spring bulbs or in the garden around root vegetables and other cool-weather crops.
+Use your leaf blower or mower’s mulching function and bag attachment to collect the debris, then spread it around flower beds, over areas where you’ve planted spring bulbs or in the garden around root vegetables and other cool-weather crops.
 If you don’t have a leaf blower or a mulching mower, you can still get to work with a rake and add a light layer as insulation to your decorative beds.

 If you’re short on time for fall chores, just run the lawnmower over the leaves once or twice.
 Let the resulting leaf shreds and lawn clippings serve as a natural rich fertilizer and weed control for your yard, say turfgrass professionals from Michigan State University.
 You’ll enjoy a lush, green expanse next year.

-Leaf mold is simply decomposed leaves that can benefit your yard maintenance.
+Leaf mold is simply decomposed leaves that benefit yard maintenance.
 The matter can be added to your planting beds, garden or decorative pots to help retain moisture and reduce watering.
 Making leaf mold can take some time, but it’s pretty easy.
-You can rake leaves into a contained heap in your yard and let nature do the work over the course of a year or more.
+Rake leaves into a contained heap in your yard and then let nature do the work over the course of a year or more.
 Just keep it moist.
 Enclose the pile with staked-up chicken wire or landscape fabric if you’re worried about wind scattering your stash.